 In line with An Garda Síochána's ongoing commitment to the prevention and reduction of crime, I am pleased to present this Business Watch information booklet.
-It is designed to provide information to members of the Business Community and An Garda Síochána on establishing and expanding Business Watch Schemes.
+It is designed to provide information to members of the Business Community and An Garda Síochána on establishing and expanding Business Watch schemes.
 This user friendly booklet will contribute to the effective communication of the scheme to all parties concerned.
 Crime prevention initiatives combined with assistance from the community have proven to be invaluable in combating crime.

-Under these Schemes, responsibility can be fixed on members of An Garda Síochána and on individuals in the Business Community for liaison on all crime related matters.
+Under these schemes, responsibility can be fixed on members of An Garda Síochána and on individuals in the Business Community for liaison on all crime related matters.
 Crime prevention advice is readily available, either informally or at specially convened briefings where common problems can be identified and solutions agreed.
-Review of Schemes can take place so that past experience can become a platform for improvement.
+Review of schemes can take place so that past experience can become a platform for improvement.

 This type of partnership between the Gardaí and community has unlimited potential and I wish it continued success.
-I am most grateful to the many people in the business community and members of An Garda Síochána for their hard work in support of the various projects and appreciate very much the key partner in the venture, i.e. Chambers Ireland, for their leadership role and continued support.
+I am most grateful to the many people in the business community and members of An Garda Síochána for their hard work in support of the various projects and appreciate very much the key partner in this venture, Chambers Ireland, for their continued support.

-Martin Callinan Commissioner An Garda Síochána
+Nóirín O Sullivan Commissioner An Garda Síochána